 by Wendy Leo Moore

 Today, affirmative action’s greatest power comes in its deployment as an extremely efficient rhetorical tool for mobilizing white resistance to racial equity.

 As with so many technologies, the internet’s racism was programmed right in—and it’s fueled the spread of white supremacist, xenophobic rhetoric throughout the western world.

 Empathy Gaps, Women’s Work and Leisure, Gun Shops and Big Data: New research from the journals.

-Why Clinton Lost.
-Hana Brown interviews Melissa Harris-Perry about the 2016 election.
+Why Clinton Lost, An Interview with Melissa Harris-Perry.
+Hana Brown and Melissa Harris-Perry write about and discuss the 2016 election.

 Genuine Anger, Genuinely Misplaced.
 Contexts’ editors interview Arlie Hochschild about revisiting respondents post-election.